tributech-solutions/tributech-docs/docs/quickstart/install-bridge.md

 ## Fill in parameters

-Select your ressource group and other parameters.
+Select your resource group and other parameters.

 ![Step 4](img/iot-hub-bridge-3.png)